MakonDev/FootballPredictors/README.md

 # FootballPredictors
-Classification and Spread Prediction algorithms for professional American football
+Classification and Spread Prediction algorithms for professional American football using Logistic Regression and Support Vector Regression